project-gemmi/wasm/README.md

-* pdb2cif - converts PDB files to PDBx/mmCIF format
+* to_mmcif - converts PDB and MTZ files to PDBx/mmCIF format